KritzelKratzel/rocksclusters-recipes/kernel/README.md

 ## Step 2 - Prepare SPEC file for kernel 5.4.28 (LTS)

-The key is to use and to modify the SPEC file which the guy at ElRepo are using.
-At the time of writing the current kernel version for 5.5 mainline kernel was 5.5.13.
-Modify following commands for newer kernel versions accordingly.
-However a little yum update is necessary before we can start:
+The key is to use and to modify the SPEC file which the friends at ElRepo are using.
+Before we can start some additional packages essentiell for kernel compilation need to be installed:

 ```bash
 yum install flex asciidoc xmlto
 ```

-This installs missing packages essentially for kernel compilation.
 Now go on with preparing the kernel sources and kernel configuration.
 Basically we extract some stuff form the ElRepo source RPM-file and discard the unnecessary files.
 Then we modify the SPEC file to our requirements.
+At the time of writing the current kernel version for 5.5 mainline kernel was 5.5.13.
+Modify following commands for newer kernel versions accordingly.

 ```bash
 cd /root